Defense Against Reckless Driving Charges in Colorado

 Reckless Driving in Colorado Is a Habitual Traffic Strike and Can Land You in Jail

 Reckless driving is a Class 2 misdemeanor traffic offense.
 If you have already been found guilty once before, you can face from 10 days to six months in the county jail and/or fines of $50 to $1,000.
 A conviction also carries eight points, which would be assessed against your Colorado driver’s license by the DMV.

 Reckless driving in Colorado is a habitual traffic offender strike.
 Being named a habitual offender by the DMV could mean jail time for up to 18 months and the possibility of a five-year driver’s license revocation.

-What Makes Me A Reckless Driver?
+What Makes Someone a Reckless Driver?

 You have to either be going way too fast or driving with absolute disregard for other people’s safety.
 Sometimes, if you get in an auto accident and the police officer feels like you were entirely to blame, they may charge you with reckless driving.
 At other times, if you are driving more than 25 miles per hour over the speed limit in a posted area, you may be issued a speeding ticket in addition to being charged with reckless driving.

 The crime of careless driving is composed of two essential elements that the prosecutor must prove:

 - Driving in a careless and imprudent manner: This is the broadly written, and somewhat subjective, actual physical control element.
 What we mean is that a jury must decide that you were driving wildly or in a manner that was either erratic or unsafe.

 - Driving without due regard: This due regard is the mental state of the driver, which is generally a disregard for safety.
 Meaning that you were not being mindful and showed disregard for the laws and other cars or objects.